Hawk Eyes: 2011–present

-Between January and October the band recorded the follow up releases, Mindhammers and Ideas.
+Between January and October the band recorded the follow-up releases, Mindhammers and Ideas.
 During November Hawk Eyes toured the UK with Turbowolf and The JCQ.

 In December, Hawk Eyes toured as main support for Ginger Wildheart.

 On 12 December, Hawk Eyes released Mindhammers, a 5 track EP available by download and on limited 10" vinyl.

 Hawk Eyes released Ideas on 21 March 2012 through Vinyl Junkie in Japan and 26 March 2012 on Fierce Panda in the UK.
 It was revealed that their drummer Matt Reid had left the band and that Steve Wilson, the former drummer of Japanese Voyeurs and Dinosaur Pile-Up, had joined the band.
 During 2012 Hawk Eyes toured extensively throughout the UK, Europe and Japan.
 Ideas received high praise from the rock press including 5Ks in Kerrang, being nominated for Best Newcomer at 2012's Kerrang awards.

 Whilst still touring, Hawk Eyes released a new EP in 2013 titled That's What This Is via Pledgemusic.
+It received a four-star rating from DIY Magazine.
 The band also commenced writing & recording a new album.

 In 2014, the band continued to record their third album with producer Andy Hawkins.
 The new album 'Everything is Fine' will be released in February 2015, pre sale being announced in October 2014.
 They also announced a 9 date UK tour for February.
 Lead single 'Die Trying' is released in November, having been premiered on Dan Carter's Radio 1 rock show.